Enhancing Energy-Awareness in Deep Learning through Fine-Grained Energy Measurement: Results

 This research question aims to support developers and researchers working in this field by elaborating on the issues, considerations, and challenges one may encounter while developing a tool similar to \tool{}.
-Figure \ref{fig:challenges} presents the issues and challenges (organised into categories/sub-categories) that we obtained by using an open coding process.
-We provide an online appendix in the replication package, with comprehensive details about the challenges faced while developing \tool{}, along with supplementary material documenting error logs and issues used in the open coding process~\cite{fecom_error_2023}.
-In the rest of the section, we elaborate on each challenge.
+Figure \ref{fig:challenges} presents the issues and challenges (organized into categories/sub-categories) that we obtained by using an open coding process as discussed in the experiment design section~\ref{sec:exp-design-rq3}.
+We provide an online appendix in the replication package, with comprehensive details about the design considerations and challenges faced while developing \tool{}, along with supplementary material documenting error logs and issues used in the open coding process~\cite{fecom_error_2023}.
+These issues arose and were addressed inherently during \tool{}'s design and development.
+Prior to conducting formal experiments, we tested and refined \tool{} extensively by evaluating its functionality on a diverse set of projects.
+This rigorous verification was crucial for handling the complexities involved in fine-grained energy measurement.
+In the rest of the section, we elaborate on each challenge found by our analysis.